shannongross/shannongross.github.io/_posts/2019-06-27-Structured-Query-Language.markdown

 layout: post
 title: "Introduction to Database Management Systems"
 date: 2019-06-27
-description: Basic SQLite3 commands and DBMS concepts
+description: "Basic SQLite3 commands and relational database management concepts."
 img: db.jpg
 fig-caption: Database Management Systems
-tags: [SQL, programming, database, big data, model]
+tags: [SQLite3, big data management, health database, relational model]
 ---
 A database is an organized collection of data that can be queried to retrieve information as needed.
 Structured Query Language or SQL (generally pronounced "sequel"), is a popular method for managing databases.
 Based on the relational model, SQL codifies a series of data tables and relations between them.
 In the following article, I'll show you how to quickly get started with your own database management system.